-The accompanying financial statements are the consolidated statements of the university and its wholly owned subsidiaries CVI GVF Holdings 13 Ltd. and Rainier Heights Holdings, LLC.
-CVI GVF Holdings 13 Ltd. was liquidated as an exempt company in the Cayman Islands effective May 1, 2023.
-All material transactions between the university and its consolidated subsidiaries have been eliminated.
+The accompanying financial statements are the consolidated statements of the university and its wholly owned subsidiary Rainier Heights Holdings, LLC.
+All material transactions between the university and its consolidated subsidiary have been eliminated.

 The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP).
 While the underlying accounts of the university are maintained in accordance with the principles of fund accounting to facilitate observance of specific restrictions placed on the resources available to the university, the consolidated financial statements focus on the university as a whole.